zudanievil/MiceBrainMriSegmentation/README.md

 # Mice Brain Mri Segmentation #
+(actually, it can segment humans' scans as well. the repos' name is a bit stupid)

 ## Disclaimer ##
 This repo contains code for our lab personal use.
 Not only it lacks test code, but it was formed for a specific use,